instructor-ai/instructor/docs/concepts/maybe.md

 # Handling Missing Data

 The `Maybe` pattern is a concept in functional programming used for error handling.
 Instead of raising exceptions or returning `None`, you can use a `Maybe` type to encapsulate both the result and potential errors.

-This pattern is particularly useful when making llm calls, as providing language models with an escape hatch can effectively reduce hallucinations.
+This pattern is particularly useful when making LLM calls, as providing language models with an escape hatch can effectively reduce hallucinations.

 ## Defining the Model